imakshaysoni/LeetCode/README.md

-# Coding Question Solutions Repository
+# <span style="color:#2E86C1">Coding Question Solutions Repository</span>

-Welcome to my **Coding Question Solutions** repository!
+Welcome to my **<span style="color:#2E86C1">Coding Question Solutions</span>** repository!
 This repository showcases my problem-solving skills by providing solutions to coding questions from popular platforms like **LeetCode** and **GeeksforGeeks**.
 Each solution has been completed solely by myself, demonstrating my proficiency in algorithmic problem-solving.

 ## Repository Structure